roblaing/erlang-webapp-howto/unit5/README.md

 ```

 Adding inets to the above list automatically creates an httpc process when the `unit5` application is started.
-(One of the things that makes inet's httpd application confusing is it isn't started unless you make edits to explicitly include it.)
+(One of the things that makes inets's httpd application confusing is it isn't started unless you make edits to explicitly include it.)

 Erlang's standard library doesn't include a Json parser, so we need to pick one of the many third-party libraries available.
-I'm going with <a href="https://hex.pm/packages/jsx">jsx</a> which is easy to add as dependency because
+I'm going with <a href="https://github.com/talentdeficit/jsx">jsx</a> which is easy to add as dependency because
 <a href="https://hex.pm/">https://hex.pm/</a> is the default depot for OTP applications, meaning we don't need extra
 information on how to get them from their github or wherever homes.